tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 A> ~~~~~~~~
 A> browser.navigateToSummaryPage().requestValuationForShares(100);
 A> ~~~~~~~~
-A> You can see in this way, the UI test code is just another example of a port (the UI driver interface) and it's adapters.
 A>

+The assertion on the result is wrapped in a call to poll the UI periodically (the call to `waitFor` on line 13) because the request from the browser to the application is asynchronous.
+Notice the long timeout value of five seconds because Yahoo is a publicly available service with no guarantees of responsiveness.
+It may take this long or longer to respond.
+It's another brittle aspect to this test.

-The `waitFor` is shown inline above for pedagogical purposes, a more object-oriented approach would be to push this into the browser object and hide the asynchronousity and timeout details from the client.
+The `waitFor` is shown inline above for illustrative purposes, a more object-oriented approach would be to push this into the browser object and hide the asynchronousity and timeout details from the client.

 {title="Pushing the asynchronous handing into the browser model", lang="java", line-numbers="off"}
 ~~~~~~~